playerjmr/ps2homebrewstore/docs/site_tutorial/index.md

 - title.cfg for other apps such as OSDMenu, OPL, OSD-XMB and PSBBN DEP to list apps to run without user intervention.

-- Prefix such as `APP_OPL` (Application)) or `DST_ROMVERCHK` (Diagnostic Service Tool) for ease of navigating in wLE ISR exFAT, and to allow other apps that don't rely on title.cfg to boot such app like OSDMenu allows user to run app from the MC Browser.
+- Prefix (if app supported) such as `APP_OPL` (_Application_) or `DST_ROMVERCHK` (_Diagnostic Service Tool_) for organization.

 - Packaged via a container called a `psu`.
 This is used to transfer game saves, but adopted for SAS so that all assets are contained.
-Even date/time is preserved so that Apps are always in order by type alphabetically in the MC Browser!
+Even date/time is preserved so that Apps are always in order alphabetically by type in the MC Browser!

+## How to install SAS apps

-## Step 1: Open wLaunchELF ISR exFAT
+### Step 1: Open wLaunchELF ISR exFAT

 [:material-cloud-download: wLE ISR eXFAT](https://israpps.github.io/projects/wlaunchelf-isr)